jeremygholland/started/README.md

-# Gulp Starter for CSS Tricks Tutorial

-This repo is a gulp starter for this CSS Tricks tutorial.

-Remember to do run the `npm install` command after cloning this repo :)
+# InMotion Coding Challenge for Jeremy Holland

+Clone this repo and then run:

+` npm install
+  cd started
+  gulp
+  `
+This project used Zellwk's gulp starter to begin this project and get the general project layout.

+Thank you for your time.